 A big winter storm is heading down this weekend and it's bringing some pretty chilly temperatures along with it.
 You know what that means?
 Yup.
 I'm gonna need some serious comfort food to warm my belly.
 My all-time favorite comfort food has got to be my grandma's ginataang bilo-bilo (also known as sampelot in the province of Pampanga, where I grew up).
 It's a sweet and hearty stew made with coconut milk, tropical fruits, tubers, tapioca pearls and glutinous rice balls.
 This luscious dessert really sticks to your ribs, which makes it so perfect for the cold weather.
 Mmmmmmm...

 My grandma taught me how to make ginataang bilo-bilo when I was a little girl, but my memories of learning how to make it weren't exactly fun and happy.
 It was more like detention because instead of playing and watching cartoons with my brothers and sister, I was stuck in the kitchen.
 But my grandma insisted that I be the one to help her so I wasn't gonna argue with her.

 One day, I tried to speed things up a little.
 While my grandma was busy preparing the other ingredients, I made the bilo-bilo bigger than they were supposed to.
 But my grandma caught me right away.
 She looked at the plate, plucked off all the "rejects" and put them back in the bowl.
 "Do them again," she said.
-I just sentenced myself to more work and rolled some more bill-bilo.
+I just sentenced myself to more work and rolled some more bilo-bilo.
 I definitely learned my lesson then.
 Never ever mess with grandma.
 Never.

 I might not have appreciated it back then, but I'm so lucky that she took the time to teach me how to make ginataang bilo-bilo.
-It's definitely one of those family recipes I'll hold near and dear to my heart and I hope it would get passed on from generation to generation :-)
+It's definitely one of those family recipes I'll hold near and dear to my heart and I hope it would get passed down from generation to generation :-)

 Makes 12 - 16 servings